Women in Afghanistan: Second Islamic Emirate of Afghanistan (2021–)

 The new Taliban interim cabinet does not include any women as either ministers or deputy ministers.
-The Ministry of Women's Affairs has been abolished.
+The Ministry of Women's Affairs was abolished, and in its place, the new Ministry for the Propagation of Virtue and the Prevention of Vice was installed.
+In mid-September 2021, the Mayor of Kabul stated that "virtually every municipal city job held by women would be re-filled by men".
 The protests by women that followed these announcements, especially in Kabul, have been met with violence by the Taliban security forces.

+Women have lost many places of community since the second Taliban takeover.
+In December 2021, public baths for women were closed in Balkh, while in November 2022, women were forbidden to go to parks and gyms.
+As of January 2023, they are also banned from visiting historical sites.
+Places run for women or by women have also been targeted.
+In July 2023, women-owned beauty salons were ordered to be closed.
+In December 2022, women-run bakeries in Kabul were forbidden.

 In May 2022, the Ministry for the Propagation of Virtue and the Prevention of Vice published a decree requiring all women in Afghanistan to wear full-body coverings when in public (either a burqa or an abaya paired with a niqāb, which leaves only the eyes uncovered).
 The decree said enforcement action including fines, prison time, or termination from government employment would be taken against male "guardians" who fail to ensure their female relatives abide by the law.
 Rights groups, including the United Nations Mission in Afghanistan, sharply criticized the decision.
 The decision is expected to adversely affect the Islamic Emirate's chances of international recognition.

+In March 2024, Taliban's supreme leader, Hibatullah Akhundzada, announced the group was reinstating flogging and death by stoning for women, saying "the Taliban's work did not end with the takeover of Kabul, it has only just begun."

+In August 2024, the Taliban enacted more policies under the Law on the Promotion of Virtue and Prevention of Vice, formalising a series of decrees into a comprehensive legal framework.
+The law imposes firm regulations on women's behaviour and appearance, including mandatory full-body coverings, restrictions on speech and movement and limitations on interactions with men outside their immediate family.